 The Professional School of Psychology is required under conditions of its approval by the Bureau for Private Postsecondary Education to submit an annual report with regard to its academic operations.
-The two sections of the latest report (2013) is provided through the following links:
+The three sections of the latest report (2014) are provided through the following links:

 Performance Fact Sheets